OpenMS/pyopenms-docs/docs/source/spectrum_alignment.rst

 Spectrum Alignment
 ==================

-OpenMS provides several ways to find matching :term:`peaks` between two :term:`mass spectra<mass spectrum>`.
+OpenMS provides several ways to find matching peaks between two :term:`mass spectra<mass spectrum>`.
-The most basic one :py:class:`~.SpectrumAlignment` returns a list of matching :term:`peak` indices between a query and target :term:`mass spectrum`.
+The most basic one :py:class:`~.SpectrumAlignment` returns a list of matching peak indices between a query and target :term:`mass spectrum`.
 In this example, we take an observed (measured) :term:`mass spectrum` and align a theoretical :term:`mass spectrum` to it.

 First we load a (chemically modified) peptide: